RomanMykhailyshyn/RomanMykhailyshyn.github.io/_portfolio/portfolio-6.md

 excerpt: "<br/><img src='/images/proj_5.jpg'>"
 collection: portfolio
 ---
+## Description
+The use of low-contact or non-contact gripping devices for manipulating fragile, easily deformable, complex-shaped, hot or non-magnetic objects in the construction of robotic cells is very important.
+To solve such problems, jet gripping devices are often used, which increase the efficiency of automating processes with difficult-to-grasp objects.
+Therefore, the optimization and development of new gripping devices is an important main task in modern manufacturing.
+Also no less important are the parameters of the operation of gripping devices (object manipulation) using low-contact and non-contact methods of holding objects.

 ## Funding
 This project was supported by the grant of the State Fund For Fundamental Research F83/78-2018, and by the program EDU-01/25 House of Europe (European Union).